Mughees2001/Multi-Agent-Debiasing-Framework/README.md

 ## Abstract

-Large language models (LLMs) can produce human-like text, but they often reflect the biases found in the data used to train them.
-There have been various efforts in the past to remove biases from LLMs.
-We have proposed a Multi-Agent Bias Removal Framework (MABRF) designed to systematically detect and mitigate biases in reasoning while maintaining relevancy in reasoning generated by LLMs.
-In our system, Multi-LLM agents work together to de- tect, evaluate, and mitigate biases in reasoning context.
-The core idea is to deploy agents in different settings.
-We compare two multi-agent moderation workflows.
-In the baseline, a Judge agent evaluates each answer for bias and relevance, and a Rephrasing agent iteratively refines any biased or off-topic reasoning using only its internal knowledge.
-In the enhanced workflow, we add a search agent that retrieves and summarizes external evidence before each rephrase, helping the rephrasing agent to obtain exter- nal knowledge to mitigate bias more efficiently.
-We evaluated the approach on the BBQ dataset, conducting experiments with 110 data points across 11 categories (10 per category) using DeepSeek, GPT-3.5-Turbo, GPT-4, and Claude-3-Haiku.
-The comparison in- volved bias scores and accuracy, both with and without the search agent.
-On the BBQ benchmark, the baseline MABRF pipeline re- duced the mean bias score from 0.062 to 0.008, while improving exact match accuracy by 3.7% (from 84.2% to 87.9%).
-Incorporating the search agent further reduced bias across most social categories, with the most notable result for GPT-4 bias dropped from 0.08 to 0.00 (neutral), and accuracy increased by 0.1 points.
-For the SQuAD v2 dataset, we tested DeepSeek R-1 and GPT-4, comparing each model’s performance with only the LLM’s internal knowledge against its performance when augmented with the search agent.
+Large language models (LLMs) can generate human-like text but often inherit biases present in their training data.
+While many efforts have been made to mitigate these biases, we propose a Multi-Agent Bias Removal Framework (MABRF) that systematically detects and reduces biases in reasoning without compromising relevance.
+Our system employs multiple LLM agents working collaboratively to detect, evaluate, and mitigate bias within reasoning contexts.
+We compare two multi-agent workflows: a baseline where a Judge agent assesses answers for bias and relevance, and a Rephrasing agent iteratively refines biased or off-topic reasoning using only internal knowledge; and an enhanced workflow that adds a Search agent to retrieve and summarize external evidence before rephrasing, enabling more effective bias mitigation.

+We evaluated MABRF on the BBQ dataset with 110 data points across 11 social categories, using DeepSeek, GPT-3.5-Turbo, GPT-4, and Claude-3-Haiku.
+The baseline pipeline reduced the mean bias score from 0.062 to 0.008 and improved exact match accuracy by 3.7% (from 84.2% to 87.9%).
+Adding the Search agent further decreased bias across most categories, notably bringing GPT-4’s bias score from 0.08 to a neutral 0.00, with a slight accuracy improvement of 0.1 points.

-For GPT-4, integrating the search agent resulted in significant im-
-provements: Exact Match accuracy increased from 27.0% to 45.0%, and the F1 score rose from 37.8% to 49.8%.
-In contrast, DeepSeek R-1 saw a decline, with Exact-Match accuracy dropping from 36.0% to 14.0%, and the F1 score falling from 40.5% to 24.3%.
-These mixed outcomes provide partial support for the hypothesis that external web grounding enhances fact retrieval.
+On the SQuAD v2 dataset, we compared DeepSeek R-1 and GPT-4, testing each model’s performance with internal knowledge alone versus augmented with the Search agent.
+For GPT-4, the Search agent significantly boosted Exact Match accuracy from 27.0% to 45.0% and increased the F1 score from 37.8% to 49.8%.
+Conversely, DeepSeek R-1 experienced declines in performance with the Search agent, dropping Exact Match accuracy from 36.0% to 14.0% and F1 score from 40.5% to 24.3%.
+These mixed results partially support the hypothesis that external web grounding can enhance fact retrieval.
 <p align="center">
   <img src="Images/Overview.png" alt="Overview" width="500"/>
 </p>